 That all changed in January 2013.
 I had graduated from university in 2010 and was in my third year of starting a new degree.
 I was burned out and not doing so well in my classes.
 I wanted a change; I wanted to get away from where I was, and not just for a holiday.
 My best friend was finishing up a year in Australia and wanted to go to New Zealand.
 She called and asked me to go with her.
 “Come for a holiday.
 I’m only going for three months to ski.
 After that, we’ll go back to the States.”
 Well, okay, I thought; I always wanted to travel, so why not?
 I booked a flight, and two months later, I arrived in Queenstown, New Zealand.

 It was beautiful, the most stunning place I had ever seen.
 We found a flat on the first day and a job within a week.
 I did it—I moved to a new country on the other side of the world, found a job, and started a life!
 It was liberating to know I could do it.

 I fell in love with travelling—“caught the bug” as so many people say.
 I spent the next two years exploring New Zealand and ended up meeting someone who is now my fiancé.
 Together, we travelled around Southeast Asia for seven months, visiting Thailand, Cambodia, Vietnam, Laos, Malaysia and Indonesia.
 Being on the road for so long was tough but so rewarding.

-I’ve seen things I could only dream of in my previous life.
-I have friends that constantly say I wish I could do that, it sounds like so much fun.
-I wish I could experience those sorts of things.
-Well there is no secret to traveling.
-You just have to do it, you have to drop what you are doing, buy a ticket, pack a bag and go.
-Things will work out, they always do.
+I’ve seen things I could have only dreamt of in my previous life.
+I have friends who constantly say things like, “I wish I could do that”, “it sounds like so much fun”, “I wish I could experience those sorts of things”.
+Well, there is no secret to travelling.
+You just have to do it; you have to drop what you are doing, buy a ticket, pack a bag and go.
+Things will work out; they always do.